 Challenging: If a node that created a proposal has been found to have done so with incorrect data required, they can be challenged and the challenger must provide a bond for the challenge.
 The node that makes the challenge can be rewarded with the proposers bond made when creating the proposal if successful, however if they have made an invalid challenge, the proposer can collect their challenge bond.

-Voting: If a proposal passes the period where it can be challenged, it enters the voting period.
-Node operators can then choose to vote in one of the follow flavors:
+Voting: If a proposal passes the period where it can be challenged, it enters the voting periods.
+Node operators can then choose to vote in one of the following flavors:

 After the proposal has passed the voting periods, the proposer may unlock their RPL bond, unless the proposal was defeated by a challenge or vetoed.